alexandergall/snabb-snmp-subagent/README.md

 applications don't provide an SNMP agent themselves.
 Instead, they store the raw SNMP objects in shared memory segments.

-The subgagents provided by this package register themselves with a local SNMP agent via the AgentX protocol to serve particular branches of the OID tree.
+The subagents provided by this package register themselves with a local SNMP agent via the AgentX protocol to serve particular branches of the OID tree.
 The objects within those branches are fetched from the memory segments shared with the Snabb applications.